Safeguarding Essentials currently has 5 support documents - scroll down for details and samples

-E-safety Support is here to supply you with help and advice.
-Our weekly emails, knowledge base and free reports provide the latest policy information, advice on what you need to do for Ofsted, your essential glossary of key online terms and useful articles from our e-safety expert and other teachers tackling the same issues as you.
+Safeguarding Essentials is here to supply you with help and advice.
+Our weekly emails, knowledge base and free reports provide the latest policy information, advice on what you need to do for Ofsted, your essential glossary of key online terms and useful articles from our safeguarding and e-safety experts and other teachers tackling the same issues as you.

 Digital literacy is not simply maintaining and developing a familiarity with computers, the internet and the possibilities afforded by incorporating ICT – it is more about future proofing learning, keeping teaching accessible and relevant to pupils, and extending and embedding key skills and concepts into pupils lives – both in and out of school.

 In the What Every Teacher Needs to Know About Digital Literacy report, find out how to use ICT, the internet and digital devices to enhance learning and also prepare students for a digital future.

 This report begins with Ofsted's definition of e-safety, and explains why teachers should be concerned about it, both relating to their own online behaviour, and that of their students.
 The report includes some useful background statistics, and highlights things that teachers should look out for when it comes to e-safety, including content, contact and conduct issues.
 The document goes on to clarify the importance of the schools e-safety policy, and how to ensure that your web habits at home don't impact on your reputation at school.
 The report includes case studies and useful links.